efureev/ddd/examples/php/symfony/to-do-cqrs/Readme.md

 ## Description

-A simple app is built with DDD + CQRS.
+- A simple app is built with DDD.
-Without Auth.
-Only REST JSON API.
+- Only REST JSON API.
+- Implemented `CQRS`
+- Implemented `EBS`
+- Without Auth.
-Еру `UI Layer` is placed in a separate folder - `app`.
+- `UI Layer` is placed in a separate folder - `app`.
-Has Request Middleware
+- Has Request Middleware
-Has `EBS`
+- Add `Specifications` - `Criteria` to search `Entity`

 ## Functionality